 Can FMEA be applied to different industries?

-Yes, FMEA is a versatile methodology that you can apply to various industries, including manufacturing, automotive, aerospace, healthcare, software development, and more.
+Yes, it is a versatile methodology that you can apply to various industries, including manufacturing, automotive, aerospace, healthcare, software development, and more.
 You can adapt it to different contexts and tailor it to meet industry-specific requirements.

 How does FMEA differ from other risk analysis methods?

-FMEA differs from other risk analysis methods in terms of its focus and approach.
+It differs from other risk analysis methods in terms of its focus and approach.
 For example:

 - Fault Tree Analysis (FTA) focuses on identifying the causes of a specific undesired event, while FMEA is more concerned with identifying potential failures and their effects.